Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

    ![](images/27.png)

 1. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need one of the **keys and the location** in which the service is provisioned from this page in the next procedure.
+You will need one of the **keys** and the **location** in which the service is provisioned from this page in the next procedure.

    ![](images/28.png)

+   >**Note:** Copy the value of **KEY 1** and **Location**, paste it inside the Notepad, you will use these values in next task.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-### Task 3: Prepare to use Azure AI Translator
+## Task 3: Prepare to use Azure AI Translator

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Translator REST API to translate hotel reviews.

-> [!NOTE]
-> You can choose to use the API from either **C#** or **Python**.
+> **Note:** You can choose to use the API from either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In your Cloud Shell editor, expand the **06-translate-text** folder, and then the **C-Sharp** > **text-translation** or **Python**  > **text-translation** folder depending on your language preference.
 1. View the contents of the **text-translation** folder, and note that it contains a file for configuration settings:

     - **C#**: appsettings.json

     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to include an authentication **key** for your Azure AI Translator resource, and the **location** where it is deployed (<u>not</u> the endpoint) - you should copy both of these from the **Keys and Endpoint** page for your Azure AI Translator resource.
-Save your changes ny pressing **CTRL + S**.
+    >**Note:** Open the notepad, where you pasted the values and update the configuration values it contains to include an authentication **key** for your Azure AI Translator resource, and the **location** where it is deployed (<u>not</u> the endpoint).

+1. Save your changes by pressing **CTRL + S**.

 1. Note that the **text-translation** folder contains a code file for the client application:

     - **C#**: Program.cs

     - **Python**: text-translation.py

-    Open the code file and examine the code it contains.
+1. Open the code file and examine the code it contains.

 1. In the **Main** function, note that code to load the Azure AI Translator key and region from the configuration file has already been provided.
 The endpoint for the  service is also specified in your code.